 Enjoy!

-- Flavor the oil with garlic, this will carry flavor throughout the whole cooking process.
+- Flavor the oil with garlic; this will carry flavor throughout the cooking process.

 - Cook the seafood and rice separately, then combine them.
 This will stop the flavors from becoming blurred together.

-- When making béchamel sauce, use a low heat so that it doesn't thicken too quickly.
+- When making béchamel sauce, use low heat so it doesn’t thicken too quickly.

 - Use a whisk to make sure it's smooth.

-- Top with a mixture of meltable cheese and hard cheese for the best texture and flavor.
+- Top with a mixture of meltable and hard cheese for the best texture and flavor.

-- If the top starts to brown too quickly, move it to a lower shelf or cover with foil and lower the oven temperature slightly.
+- If the top starts to brown too quickly, move it to a lower shelf, cover it with foil, and lower the oven temperature slightly.

 - If the cheese doesn't brown, turn up the heat and cook it a little longer.